Human Ecology - Culture, Power and Sustainability - Master of Science programme

 Foreign students are exempted from the basic university requirement of commanding the Swedish language.

-based on grades on the courses in the BA degree, Letter of Intent (template to be found on the Human Ecology website www.keg.lu.se), and an English Writing Sample of at least 3 pages.
+based on grades on the courses in the BA degree, Letter of Intent (template to be found on the Human Ecology website www.keg.lu.se), and an English Writing Sample of max 3 pages.
 This can be your Bachelor´s thesis (if in English), abstract of BA thesis, or equivalent.